dighr/audio_analysis/README.md

  <details>
   <summary>
-     Sample output for a failed text analysis request in case any of the required arguments were not provided
+     Sample output of a failed text analysis request in case any of the required arguments were not provided
   </summary>
  <p>